 Engineered wood is not a system that relies on its green credentials, however - it is strongly competitive.
 The largest advantage of engineered wood products is their speed on site - timber is around 20% of the weight of concrete, and faster shipping, handling, and placement of products can slash project timelines, delivering buildings for occupancy in record time.

-Broadly speaking, EWP are divided into two broad categories - panel products such as cross laminated timber (also known as CLT or XLam) and beam products such as Glulam and LVL.
+Broadly speaking, EWP are divided into two broad categories - panel products such as cross laminated timber (also known as CLT) and beam products such as Glulam and LVL.

 CLT can be used for floor, wall, or roof elements in all types of buildings, but areas where it is known to be an especially competitive solution include: